JCTS Calls for Proven AI That Improves Clinical and Translational Research

 Date: 03 February 2026

 The Journal of Clinical and Translational Science (JCTS) is opening a thematic issue: Artificial Intelligence in Action - Tested and Proven Approaches to Transforming Clinical and Translational Science.
 The focus is simple: show validated AI that measurably improves clinical or translational research.
-Methods, data, outcomes, and lessons learned-all on the table.
+Methods, data, outcomes, and lessons learned-all on the table; see related Research resources for methods and evaluation guidance.

 What JCTS is looking for